kingtaurus/cs231n/README.md

 deactivate                       # Exit the virtual environment
 ```

-Alternatively you can use `virtualenvwrapper` to manage your virtual environments. *Note*: there are few other points:
+Alternatively you can use `virtualenvwrapper` to manage your virtual environments. **Note** there are few other points:
-(1) python packages can be installed through package managers.
+1. python packages can be installed through package managers.
 Sometimes one should to use the switch `--system-site-packages` during virtualenv creation.
-(2) do not use `sudo` when calling `pip`.
+2. do not use `sudo` when calling `pip`.
-(3) `conda env` can be used to install/upgrade packages in a similar to virtual environments ([documentation](http://conda.pydata.org/docs/using/envs.html)). **USE IT**
+3. `conda env` can be used to install/upgrade packages in a similar to virtual environments ([documentation](http://conda.pydata.org/docs/using/envs.html)). **USE IT**

 ####Download data:
 Once you have the starter code, you will need to download the CIFAR-10 dataset.
 Run the following from the assignment1 directory: